roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_ab1.rst

 Creating *SangerRead* instance from **AB1**
 ++++++++++++++++++++++++++++++++++++++++++++

-After preparing the *SangerRead* input **AB1** file, the next step is to create the *SangerRead* instance by running :code:`SangerRead` constructor function or :code:`new` method.
-The constructor function is a wrapper for :code:`new` method which makes instance creation more intuitive.
-The inputs include **Basic Parameters**, **Trimming Parameters** and **Chromatogram Parameters** and most of them have their own default values.
-In the constructor below, we list important parameters.
+After preparing the *SangerRead* input **AB1** file, the next step is to create the *SangerRead* instance by running the :code:`SangerRead` constructor function or :code:`new` method.
+The constructor function is a wrapper for the :code:`new` method which makes instance creation more intuitive.
+The inputs include **Basic Parameters**, **Trimming Parameters**, and **Chromatogram Parameters**, and all of them have default values.
+In the example below, we show both *SangerRead* creation methods with important parameters.

 .. code-block:: R